ablestack/reactive-domain-objects/README.md

 ### Matchers

-The matcher configuration lets the graphSynchronizer know which source node the configuration item relates to.
+The sourceNodeMatcher configuration lets the graphSynchronizer know which source node the configuration item relates to.
 There are two types of Matchers:

 #### SourceNodePath